 Ms. Benjamin’s publications include Christ Conscious Leadership, Leadership in the Interactive Age: A Skills Development Workbook and the accompanying CDs, The Leadership Lecture Series, The Joshua Priest: A Biography of Faith, and A Prayer Guide to St. Teresa of Avila’s “Interior Castle.”
 Her most recent volume of poetry, Face to Face, was nominated for a Pulitzer Prize.

-Ms. Benjamin holds a Master of Arts degree in English and Education, has completed doctoral studies in Education and Psychology at New York University, ABD, and holds counseling certificates in The McKenzie Method and Programmed Dreams.
+Ms. Benjamin holds a Master of Arts degree in English and Education and an Ed.D (ABD) in Education and Psychology from New York University.
+In addition, she holds counseling certificates in The McKenzie Method of Psychotherapy and Programmed Dreams.

 Hollace L. Bristol is currently a senior evaluation specialist for Professional Evaluation and Assessment Consultants in Flagstaff, Arizona, serving as external evaluator on federally-funded education grants.
 Dr. Bristol holds a doctoral degree in Curriculum and Instruction with a research focus on education for sustainability.
 Her doctoral work has contributed to a critical restructuring of the beliefs and assumptions that form the foundation of the Western public educational system so that teachers in training and eventually their students will develop a deep consciousness of and responsibility for a sustainable planet.